umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 Click the "Add package" button and fill out all the information, upload the package and save in the end.

-Note: If you don't intend for people to use the package (as in this workshop), then please don't click the "Go live" button in the end.
+>Note: If you don't intend for people to use the package (as in this workshop), then please don't click the "Go live" button in the end.

 Now your package is on Our, and if the "Go live" button is clicked it is visible for all to see!
 Next step is to make it a bit simpler to deploy updates to the package.
 It is perfectly fine to log in here, and upload a new version each time.
 The next steps will show an easier way though..

 ## Exercise 4: Pushing your package to Github

 If you are creating a package in order to share it with others it is a great idea to also share the source code.
-It is the open source way!
+It is the open source way ♥

 To share it, and make it easier to manage and deploy updates we will set up a Github repository for the package.
 This workshop assumes you know what Github is, and that you have an account.